Alessz1/WHSTechNotes/journal.md

 # The "6 7" phrase
 I... don't know.
 There's a lot of origins, but the real one isn't clear.
 One of them is a kid screaming "Aye, six seven!" at a school basketball game, which is mainly why kids are screaming it.
 Another is from a song where he says he's 6'7.
 There's also one from another song, saying they're from "67th street".
 There's many more, but these are the main ones.

+# October 6, 2025
+# AI policy
+If I were in charge for how this school uses AI, here's what I'd do.
+I wouldn't mind if students used AI to write essays, but not for the whole thing.
+Sure, maybe a little bit if you can't think of ideas to write, but please do not just make your whole essay AI generated.
+Plus, more teachers should use AI detectors to see if something was made by a human or robot.
+If an assignment requires to draw something, **absolutely no AI art.** It's lazy, and it doesn't matter if you are a bad artist, just draw something for it.
+So yeah, there's what I would do if I were in charge of the AI policy.

 # October 20, 2025
 # Bungle On Board Logic Game
 Franklin - Class 2, Seat 91A